 Japanese fish sauce (shoyu) wasn’t as hip as most other versions of fish sauce in other Asian countries.
 People loved it around the 1990s, but the trend decreased a little bit after that.

-The most popular Japanese dish that uses fish sauce as one of the ingredients is Shottsuru Nabe (fish hot pot) and Ishiri Kaiyaki (grilled scallop).
+The most popular Japanese dish that uses fish sauce as one of the ingredients is shottsuru nabe (fish hot pot) and ishiri kaiyaki (grilled scallop).

 In this post we'll cover:

-A Taste of Japanese Fish Sauce
+A taste of Japanese fish sauce

-You can barely notice the fishiness either from the aroma or the taste.
+You’ll barely notice the fishiness either from the aroma or the taste.
 It has quite a deep flavor from the years of the fermentation process.

-I also have this post on all of the different Japanese sauces you can think of and how their used.
+I also have this post on all of the different Japanese sauces you can think of and how they’re used.
 You should take a look at that as well if you want to learn more about Japan’s use of sauces.

 Two other versions of Japanese fish sauces that are also popular are ishiru or ishiri from Ishikawa Prefecture.

-Recently, I’ve dove deeper into these differences and explained both Korean and Japanese food culture in this in depth post here.
+Recently, I’ve dove deeper into these differences and explained both Korean and Japanese food culture in this in-depth post here.